aspic2/ZombieScript/README.md

 # Licenses
 This application is a derivative of googleads' get_all_line_items.py, under Apache License.
-Outside of their licensing rules, I grant permission to use, edit, and distribute my project as desired.
-Just shout out where you got it!
+Beyond their licensing rules, I grant permission to use, edit, and distribute my project as desired.

 -MT